About Marlene Taylor-Crawford

 Let's make the city thrive for all!

-Marlene Taylor-Crawford is honored to be the newly elected City of Lawrenceville Councilwoman, Post 4.
-She started the term on January 1, 2022.
-She was appointed to serve on the Gwinnett Historical Restoration and Preservation Board starting in 2019.
+Marlene is a member of Community Action Network Initiative (C.A.N.I.) focusing on civics and civic engagement.
+She serves on Mending the Gap, Inc. Advisory Council, and the Social Action Ministry at her church.
+She served previously on the Hooper-Renwick Legacy Preservation Committee, being appointed as one of the twelve members when the committee was established by the City of Lawrenceville.
+She was appointed by former Gwinnett County Commissioner Marlene Fosque to serve on the Gwinnett Historical Restoration and Preservation Board starting in 2019.
 She served as chairwoman from (Jan.
 2021- Jan.
 2022).
-She is a member of Community Action Network Initiative (C.A.N.I.) focusing on civics and civic engagement.
-She is the past President of the United Ebony Society of Gwinnett County, Inc. She served on the Hooper-Renwick Legacy Preservation Committee.
+She is the past President of the United Ebony Society of Gwinnett County, Inc. serving for 10 years.
 She started her nonprofit organization E.C.H.O.E.S (Ending Child Homelessness Organizing Effective Strategies) for Change.
 She is a member of Alpha Kappa Alpha Sorority, Incorporated.

+Marlene has a Bachelor of Arts in Psychology from the City University of New York, York College, a Master of Science in School Counseling from the City University of New York, Hunter College, a Master of Science in Educational Leadership and Human Services from Nova Southeastern University, and an Educational Specialist Degree in Instructional Leadership from Nova Southeastern University.
 Marlene Taylor-Crawford has a Bachelor of Arts in Psychology from the City University of New York, York College, Master of Science in School Counseling from the City University of New York, Hunter College, Master of Science in Educational Leadership and Human Services from Nova Southeastern University, and an Educational Specialist Degree in Instructional Leadership from Nova Southeastern University.

 “A people without the knowledge of their past history, origin and culture is like a tree without roots."